Shifty (film)

-Shifty (2008) is a British urban crime thriller film, written and directed by Eran Creevy.
-Set on the outskirts of London and filmed in Borehamwood, Shifty follows themes of friendship and loyalty over the course of 24 hours in the life of a young drug dealer, the charismatic Shifty.
-Shifty was filmed predominantly in Borehamwood, Hertfordshire, the home of Elstree Studios.
-Based on Eran Creevy's teenage experiences, and boasting convincing performances from a cast of rising stars, as well as veteran actors Jason Flemyng and Francesca Annis, the film was funded by Film London's Microwave scheme and delivered after a shooting schedule of just 18 days.
+Shifty is a 2008 British urban crime thriller film, written and directed by Eran Creevy.
+Set on the outskirts of London and filmed in Borehamwood, Shifty explores themes of friendship and loyalty over the course of 24 hours in the life of a young drug dealer named Shifty.
+The majority of the film was shot in Borehamwood, Hertfordshire, which is home to Elstree Studios.
+Based on Eran Creevy's own teenage experiences, the film features compelling performances from a cast of emerging talents, as well as veteran actors Jason Flemyng and Francesca Annis.
+Shifty was funded by Film London's Microwave scheme and completed within a shooting schedule of just 18 days.

 Plot

-After four years, Chris returns to where he grew up, ostensibly to attend a party, but his real motive is to catch up with his old buddy Shifty, who he left behind.
-Whilst away, Chris has settled into responsible adult life, with a mortgage and a good job, but he is shocked to discover that Shifty has been dealing cocaine for some time, supplied by the double-dealing Glen.
+After four years, Chris returns to his hometown with the ostensible purpose of attending a party, but his true motive is to reconnect with his old friend Shifty, whom he left behind.
+During his time away, Chris has embraced a responsible adult life, complete with a mortgage and a good job.
+However, he is taken aback to discover that Shifty has been involved in cocaine dealing for quite some time, supplied by the double-dealing Glen.